DanKolev/aws_wordpress_manual_build/part_4_add_RDS_update_ LT.md

 To take a backup of the database run

 ```
-mysqldump -h $DBEndpoint -u $DBUser -p$DBPassword $DBName > a4lWordPress.sql
+mysqldump -h $DBEndpoint -u $DBUser -p$DBPassword $DBName > spcWordPress.sql
 ```
 ** in production you wouldnt put the password in the CLI like this, its a security risk since a ps -aux can see it .. but security isnt the focus of this demo its the process of rearchitecting **

 ## Restore that Backup into RDS

 Move to the RDS Console https://console.aws.amazon.com/rds/home?region=us-east-1#databases:
-Click the `a4lWordPressdb` instance
+Click the `spcWordPressdb` instance
 Copy the `endpoint` into your clipboard
 Move to the Parameter store https://console.aws.amazon.com/systems-manager/parameters?region=us-east-1
-Check the box next to `/A4L/Wordpress/DBEndpoint` and click `Delete` (please do delete this, not just edit the existing one)
+Check the box next to `/SPC/Wordpress/DBEndpoint` and click `Delete` (please do delete this, not just edit the existing one)
 Click `Create Parameter`

-Under `Name` enter `/A4L/Wordpress/DBEndpoint`
+Under `Name` enter `/SPC/Wordpress/DBEndpoint`
 Under `Descripton` enter `WordPress Endpoint Name`
 Under `Tier` select `Standard`
 Under `Type` select `String`